LevLM/daily-flow-planner/README.md

 Author:  Lev Lisus

 # Project Description
-DailyFlowPlanner is an application designed for efficient task and schedule management.
+DailyFlowPlanner is a simple application designed for efficient task and schedule management.
-It combines elements of a to-do list and a calendar, allowing users to manage tasks flexibly by adjusting deadlines and priorities.
+It combines elements of a to-do list and a calendar, allowing users to manage their daily activities flexibly by adjusting deadlines and priorities.
-The main goal is to help users organize their daily activities with reminders for the most relevant tasks.
+The main idea was to create something useful for everyday life, especially for people who like to stay organized.

 # Key Features
 - Simple and intuitive graphical interface (built with Swing)
 - Easy to launch using an executable JAR file
-- Flexible deadline management
 - Ability to add, edit, and delete tasks
 - Each task has a title, deadline, status, and priority
+- Flexible deadline management
 - Task filtering: view only today's tasks or all; filter by completed/active
 - (In development) Task types: task, reminder, meeting
 - (In development) Reminders for tasks due today
 - (In development) Improved sorting and viewing options
+- Tasks are storing in a file using object serialization, allowing to save and load complete task objects with all fields

 # Technologies and Tools
 - Programming Language: Java
 - IDE: Eclipse
 - Build System: Maven
 - GUI: Swing
-- Data Storage: Text files
+- Data Storage: Serialized file (tasks.dat)
 - Version Control: GitHub (the code must be executable from the repository)
 - Distribution Format: Executable JAR file